marcomuser/conformal/README.md

 # Conformal

 Conformal is a TypeScript library designed to simplify the handling of form data and object manipulation in web applications.
 It provides utilities for parsing `FormData` into structured objects, validating them against schemas, and serializing values for use in HTML forms.
 The library also exports useful types like `Submission` and `PathsFromObject` for advanced use cases.
-This library is ideal for developers who need a robust solution for managing form data in a type-safe manner.
+This library is ideal for developers who need a robust solution for managing form data submissions in a type-safe manner.

 ### Table of Contents